gusinacio/scanner/README.md

 ```
 $ make run <file>.ccc
 ```
-It will analyse the source code from file and it will output if the code passes in the syntactic analysis.
+It will analyse the source code from file and it will output if the code passes in the syntax analysis.

 For cleaning your environment and removing all build files, you can simply run:
 ```